Stuycs-K/p03-final-09f-uvaydovr-changk/README.md

 For each player:
 1. On start, enter your name when prompted.
 The server assigns you Player 1 or Player 2 based on the order that you joined and prints your token.
 The board shows columns 0-6.
 2. On your turn, enter a number from 0-6.
 If the column is invalid or full, you’ll see an error and be asked again.
-3. When it's the opponent's turn, your client will tell you to wait and updates the board after their move.
+3. When it's the opponent's turn, your client will tell you to wait and the board will be updated after their move.
-4. The game ends when someone connects four in a row (winner is then announced), or the board is full (draw).
+4. The game ends when someone connects four in a row (winner is then announced), or when the board is full (draw).

 After a win, the server records the winner's name in leaderboard.txt and prints an updated tournament leaderboard.